Exploring Flash Triggers and Radio Transmitters

-Although many cameras, flash lights, and studio lights have infrared and radio transmitters and receivers, these units have limited range, and are dependent on line-of-sight communication.
+Although many cameras, flash lights, and studio lights have wireless flash triggers and radio transmitters and receivers, these units have limited range, and are dependent on line-of-sight communication.
 In such instances, camera-mounted remote flash triggers offer increased flexibility, greater range, and an ability to trigger more than one set of lights simultaneously.

 Understanding Infrared Transmitters